Feed mixes and vitamin/mineral supplements are the Nourishing part of the Cleansing and Nourishing equation.

 Do you feel your animals require extra Copper and/or Selenium?

-Consider adding the following herbs to the 16 oz bag of Vitalerbs:
+Consider adding some of the herbs listed below (according to the deficiencies you are wanting to balance out) to the 16 oz bag of Vitalerbs:

 - 1 ounce Skullcap for more copper – it is also a spinal nerve tonic